Continued interest lists

 - if the number of children in the year group goes below the admission number

 - a parent accepts an offer from another continued interest list.

-We'll look at the continued interest lists and new applications during the second round of offers.
-We offer places depending on the published admission policy for the school.
+We will look at the continued interest lists and new applications during the second and subsequent rounds of offers while the list continues to exist (see below).
+Places are offered using the published admission rules for the school.

 How long your child’s name will remain on a list

 Your child’s name will remain on the continued interest list until one of the following happens:

 - You tell us in writing that you want to delete your child’s name from the continued interest list.

 - The end date of the list is reached (see below) and the list is discontinued and all names are deleted.

 Sometimes continued interest lists do not change.
 It is possible for a child to remain on a continued interest list until it is discontinued and for a place never to be offered.

 Where Oxfordshire County Council is the admissions authority